 Local authorities and other commissioning services commission services from providers that can produce evidence of protocols for training staff to be alert to the symptoms and signs of mental health conditions in older people in care homes and to record them in a care plan.

 Older people in care homes are cared for by staff who recognise the symptoms and signs of mental health conditions (such as depression and anxiety) and record them in their care plan.

-Dementia: assessment, management and support for people living with dementia and their carers (2018) NICE guideline NG97, recommendations 1.2.1 and 1.2.5
+Dementia: assessment, management and support for people living with dementia and their carers.
+NICE guideline NG97 (2018), recommendations 1.2.1 and 1.2.5

-GP services for older people living in residential care: a guide for care home managers (2013) SCIE guide 52, Managers' responsibilities and the NHS reforms: Actions as a result of listening to residents and relatives; Accurate, up-to-date recording.
-Workforce development, standards and regulation: Developing trained, confident care workers
+GP services for older people: a guide for care home managers.
+Social Care Institute for Excellence (SCIE) guide 52 (2013), Managers' responsibilities and the NHS reforms: actions as a result of listening to residents and relatives, accurate, up-to-date recording; Workforce development, standards and regulation: developing trained, confident care workers